-Other people matter too, & we can matter more to others if we matter ‘less’ to ourselves.
-Additional studies echo this conclusion – humility is a consistent predictor of generosity, making a H person a more valuable member of society
+Additional studies echo this conclusion – humility is a consistent predictor of generosity, making a H person a more valuable member of society = Other people matter too, & we can matter more to others if we ‘matter less’ to ourself (self-centered ARR).

-• Humble people have better social relationships: tend to be cooperative, compassionate, flexible, forgiving, grateful, open, admit mistakes & avoid deception
+• Humble people have better social relationships: because they’re more cooperative, compassionate, flexible, forgiving, grateful, open, admit mistakes & avoid deception

 NEXT: Humility (Part 2)